fbouteruche/nfunctions/README.md

 You just use NFunctions agnostic attributes to tag your function handler methods and define their triggers.
-NFunctions source generator then automatically generates the AWS Lambda or Azure boilerplate code for you based on the NFunctions cloud provider NuGet package you've added to your project (NFunctions.AWS or NFunctions.Azure).
+NFunctions source generator then automatically generates the AWS Lambda or Azure boilerplate code for you based on the NFunctions cloud provider NuGet package you've added to your project: `NFunctions.AWS` or `NFunctions.Azure`.

 A typical NFunctions handler method looks like the below code.
 The `NFunctions` attribute tags your method as a function handler method.
 You can pass the name of the function to attribute.
 The `HttpTrigger` attribute